-Executive summary 1
+Executive summary

-The need for mentoring, coaching and peer support for chief investigators 3
+The need for mentoring, coaching and peer support for chief investigators

 Who are chief investigators?
-3

 Why do chief investigators need coaching, mentors, and peer support?
 3

 Do chief investigators benefit from mentorship, peer support, or coaching?
 4

-What mentorship, peer support, or coaching opportunities are available for chief investigato clinical trials in the UK?
+What mentorship, peer support, or coaching opportunities are available for chief investigator clinical trials in the UK?

 UK 5

 The Academy of Medical Sciences 5

 Funding agencies 5

-Survey of the UKCRC CTU network e
+Survey of the UKCRC CTU network 6

 Edinburgh 7

 Edinburgh Clinical Trials Unit (ECTU) 7

 Overview 7

 Clinical trials strategy 7

 Pilot phase of a coaching programme for new chief investigators of clinical trials in ECTU 8

-Coaching for new chief investigators of clinical trials in Edinburgh 8
+Coaching for new chief investigators of clinical trials in Edinburgh

-Aim 8
+Aim

 Eligibility of new CIs 8

-Eligibility of coaches S
+Eligibility of coaches

-Identification and initiation c
+Identification and initiation

-Roles and responsibilities of the people involved S
+Roles and responsibilities of the people involved 10

-New chief investigator S
+New chief investigator

-Coach 10
+Coach

-Suggested structure of a coaching session 11
+Suggested structure of a coaching session

-Frequency of coaching sessions 11
+Frequency of coaching sessions

 What if problems occur?
-11

-Peer support for chief investigators of clinical trials in Edinburgh 12
+Peer support for chief investigators of clinical trials in Edinburgh

-Requirements and allocated resources 12
+Requirements and allocated resources

-Evaluation 13
+Evaluation

-References 13
+Poforoneoe 13